fnogatz/CHR-Benchmarks/README.md

 - __ram__: A simulator of a Random Access Machine.
 - __tak__: Implementation of the Takeuchi function.

-Due to different features of the examined CHR systems not all tests have been implemented for every system.
+Due to different features of the examined CHR systems not all tests have been implemented for all systems.

 ## Makefile